kingdave4/My-Portfolio/content/About.md

 ## 🚀 My Journey: From IT Support to Cloud Engineering

-After four years in IT support troubleshooting hardware, networks, and on-prem servers, I fell in love with automating and scaling infrastructure.
+After three years in IT support troubleshooting hardware, networks, and on-prem servers, I fell in love with automating and scaling infrastructure.
 Today, as an **AZ-104 Certified Azure Administrator Associate**, I architect and deploy cloud solutions using Infrastructure as Code, containers, and CI/CD pipelines—transforming manual workflows into repeatable, reliable processes.

 ---